Top 9 Dental Industry Trends (2025-2027)

 Subscription dental platform provider Kleer claims an above 80% renewal rate with plan members (the typical dental practice has a 75% retention rate).

-5. Increasing demand for laser dentistry
+5. Increasing Demand for Laser Dentistry

-The dental lasers market is expected to grow 11% from 2021 to 2025.
+The dental lasers market is expected to grow 7.6% from 2024 to 2030.

 Dental lasers are classified by their intended use on either hard or soft tissues.

-Example of a medical laser being used in a dental practice.
+An example of a medical laser being used in a dental practice.

 Laser technology has a range of dental care applications.
 And in some cases, can even replace the need for a traditional dental drill.